-35. The August 1995 amendment further included a sworn declaration dated August best of his knowledge and belief, no other persons, firm, corporation, or association except as stated in the Statement, has the right to use the mark in commerce, either in the identical form or in such near resemblance as to be likely, when used on or in connection with the goods/services of such other person, to cause confusion or mistake, or to deceive.
+35. The August 1995 amendment further included a sworn declaration dated August 30, 1995 by Mr. Ray Halbritter as Nation Representative.
+The declaration certified that, to the best of his knowledge and belief, no other persons, firm, corporation, or association except as stated in the Statement, has the right to use the mark in commerce, either in the identical form or in such near resemblance as to be likely, when used on or in connection with the goods/services of such other person, to cause confusion or mistake, or to deceive.